pglombardo/PasswordPusher/containers/docker/README.md

 ### OpenShift

+_Note: The OpenShift container hasn't been maintained.
+It may still work but likely has fallen behind on dependencies and updates.
+If you want an updated OpenShift container, please let me know by filing a Github issue stating so.
+Thanks!_

 You can run Password Pusher in OpenShift in 2 ways:
   - ephemeral (with no persistent storage): `oc new-app docker.io/pglombardo/pwpush-ephemeral:latest`
   - from an OpenShift template/buildconfig/deploymentconfig and PostgreSQL persistent from the official OpenShift template: